MacOS setup

 brew install --cask font-meslo-lg-nerd-font

-Step 5 (Optional, use caution)
+Step 5 (Optional, use with caution)

 Configure the system using a one-liner command,

-sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply gaow
+sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply danielnachun

 Step 6